Killah (song): Critical reception

 "Killah" was singled out as a standout track of Mayhem by several journalists.
 Varietys Steven J. Horowitz described it as "a bold and confident track," highlighting its fusion of electro-funk and industrial techno.
+Dakota West Foss of Sputnikmusic considered it one of the album's biggest sonic surprises, praising its "impressive switcheroo" and particularly strong bass.
 Billboards Stephen Daw noted that Gesaffelstein's collaboration "elevates the song to another dimension, with an interlude that transports us to a Berlin nightclub."
+Spencer Kornhaber of The Atlantic found it to be "wonderfully unhinged", with Gaga adopting a darker "nightclub seductress" persona.
+CJ Thorpe-Tracey of The Quietus saw it as an homage to Prince's sound, emphasizing "the mix of sensuality and danger in Gaga's performance."
+Ludovic Hunter-Tilney of the Financial Times similarly viewed "Killah" as a Prince tribute blended with Gaga's signature electronic pop, calling the track "a treat" despite his otherwise negative assessment of Mayhem.

-The Quietuss CJ Thorpe-Tracey considered it an homage to Prince's sound, emphasizing "the mix of sensuality and danger in Gaga's performance."
-Evening Standards India Block praised its sonic combination, calling it "fun and cruel."
-Vulture called it "an absolute joy", where everyone "were clearly having the time of their lives making this", adding that Gaga was at her "silliest" since the release of "Applause" (2013).
+Evening Standards India Block praised the track's sonic combination, calling it "fun and cruel."
+JT Early of Beats Per Minute found the song "the pinnacle of slick, funky rock", complimenting its 1980s-style guitar riffs, Gaga's confident delivery and "gloriously catchy" hook.
+Chris Hedden of Screen Rant praised "Killah" for its humor and playful delivery, noting Gaga's "confident self-assurance", double entendres and climactic scream.
+Kristen S. Hé of Vulture called it "an absolute joy", where everyone "were clearly having the time of their lives making this", adding that Gaga was at her "silliest" since the release of "Applause" (2013).
+Gary Grimes of Attitude compared "Killah" to the Born This Way (2011) tracks "Electric Chapel" and "Bad Kids".
+MusicOMHs Donovan Livesey similarly linked the song to the darker dance-pop of The Fame Monster (2009) and Born This Way, praising its "gloriously excessive, more-is-more production" and its lasting impact despite not matching the instant-classic quality of "Bad Romance".

-The Guardians Alexis Petridis stated that "Killah" stands out within the album for its "unexpected production shifts."
-AllMusic's Neil Z. Yeung highlighted the track as one of the album's best moments, describing it as "a collaboration with Gesaffelstein that blends Bowie and Prince's influence with the intensity of St. Vincent or Trent Reznor."
-The Line of Best Fits David Cobbald mentioned that while the production was ambitious, it did not reach the depth of Gesaffelstein's previous work with The Weeknd.
+Alexis Petridis of The Guardians stated that "Killah" stands out within the album for its "unexpected production shifts."
+AllMusic's Neil Z. Yeung found the track one of the album's best moments, describing it as "a collaboration with Gesaffelstein that blends Bowie and Prince's influence with the intensity of St. Vincent or Trent Reznor."
+David Cobbald of The Line of Best Fit felt that while the production was ambitious, it did not reach the depth of Gesaffelstein's previous works with The Weeknd.
+Peter Piatkowski of PopMatters found the "sassy" track a "superb moment", and a "sincere tribute to Bowie".
+Billboard included "Killah" on its list of the 100 best songs of 2025, placing it at number 56 and noting its chaotic energy and experimental blend of industrial and funk elements.
+Stephen Daw highlighted its "wonderfully weird" production, its intense techno breakdown, and Gaga's 17-second scream.